elainexluu/CMPT225-A5/README.md

 ..* Any other results we wish to report on.

-...
-If we do not have enough space to report our results as comments above each hash function, we can add them as comments at the bottom of our file.
+...If we do not have enough space to report our results as comments above each hash function, we can add them as comments at the bottom of our file.

 ..4.
 Finally, conclude which hash function best spreads over the whole hash table the hash table indices it produces.